 Previous Names: Olympia Theatre

-Located in Bulwell, near Nottingham.
+Located just off the Market Place in Bulwell, near Nottingham.
 Designed by Frederick Bull, the Olympic Theatre was opened on 17th May 1915 as a music hall, with films as part of the programme.
 The opening day film was “Revenge of Thomas Atkins” and the ‘Human Submarines’ a female aquatic act ‘direct from the London Palladium’ topped the bill.
 The Olympic Theatre closed as a music hall in March 1922.